Skip to main content

 If the SDK is configured multiples times, it uses the most recent configuration values.

-For an example of how to generate an email hash in JavaScript, see Example Code: Hashing and Base-64 Encoding.
+For an example of how to generate email and phone hashes in JavaScript, see Example Code: Hashing and Base-64 Encoding.

 The following example configures the EUID SDK with an email address.